Fission and fusion of heavy nuclei induced by the passage of a radiation-mediated shock in BNS mergers: Numerical results

 \subsection{r-process composition in BNS mergers}

 As a final (and most interesting) example we consider a shock propagating in BNS merger ejecta consisting of r-process material.
-The composition of various fluid elements in the ejecta of BNS merger depend on its initial condition, mostly the initial electron-fraction and its expansion velocity.
-However, all fluid elements have in common a dominant fraction of r-process material and a non-negligible fraction of He.
+The composition of various fluid elements in the ejecta of BNS merger depends on its initial condition, mostly the initial electron-fraction and its expansion velocity.
+However, all fluid elements have in common a dominant fraction of r-process material, free neutrons (which we include later in Sec. \ref{sec:free_neutrons}), and a non-negligible fraction of He.
 Since He is the most agile element expected in the ejecta, its presence has a significant effect on the velocity spread.
 Typical He mass fractions found in various simulations range between $10^{-4}$ and $0.1$ (\citealt{Tarumi2023} and references therein).
 We calculated the velocity spread for far-upstream compositions with these two extreme values, whereas for the r-process elements we adopt the abundances given by \cite{Goriely_r_process}.

 The results are summarized in Fig. \ref{fig:r_process}, where we use the mass number $A$ instead of $Z$ to label the different ions, since different isotopes of the same elements are present in the system.
 The He mass fraction in this example is $X_{He}=10^{-2}$.
-As in the case of solar abundance with varying $X_H$, we find that in the range $10^{-4} < X_{He} < 0.1$ that we explored the ratio between the density of He and the remaining elements in the immediate downstream is independent of the mass fraction of He ahead of the shock.
+As in the case of solar abundance with varying $X_H$, we find that in the range $10^{-4} < X_{He} < 0.1$ that we explored, the ratio between the density of He and the remaining elements in the immediate downstream is independent of the mass fraction of He ahead of the shock.
 Nearly all elements would experience collisions with He with COM energies well above the Coulomb barrier.
-This should give rise to nuclear transmutations of many isotopes at shock velocities $\beta_u\gtrsim0.2$, although the inelastic cross section for nuclear reactions might be somewhat smaller than the total cross section adopted to estimate the collision depth in Fig. \ref{fig:r_process_c}.
+This should give rise to nuclear transmutations of many isotopes at shock velocities $\beta_u\gtrsim0.2$,